FAIRmat-NFDI/AreaC-DOC/docs/uploading_and_publishing/howto_publish_data.md

 You can define a speficic `Embargo period` of up to 36 months, after which the data will be made publicly available under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

-After publishing by clicking on `PUBLISH`, the uploaded files are immutable.
+After publishing by clicking on `PUBLISH`, the uploaded files cannot be altered.
 However, you can still edit the metadata fields.

 ## Organizing data in datasets {#organize-data-in-datasets}